WMYM: History

-The station discontinued its Radio Disney affiliation and went silent on June 11, 2015.
-WMYM returned to the air, and switched to sports programming from ESPN Deportes Radio, which effectively continued Disney's programming of the station.
+The station discontinued its Radio Disney affiliation and went silent on June 2, 2015.
+WMYM returned to the air in mid-July 2015, at the latest, and switched to sports programming from ESPN Deportes Radio, which effectively continued Disney's programming of the station.
 WMYM served as the flagship station for ESPN Deportes Radio's programming.

-After ESPN Deportes Radio was discontinued September 8, 2019, WMYM became the flagship station of the newly launched Unanimo Deportes Radio network.
+After ESPN Deportes Radio was discontinued on September 8, 2019, WMYM became the flagship station of the newly launched Unanimo Deportes Radio network.

 Effective January 6, 2023, Salem Media Group acquired WMYM and translator W254DT from Actualidad Radio Group for $5 million.
+At closing, WMYM dropped Unanimo Deportes and began simulcasting WWFE, which airs a Spanish-language talk radio format.
+It eventually dropped the simulcast for a Spanish-language Christian radio format, branded as "Radio Trans Mundial".
+In June 2023, WMYM rebranded as "Radio Oasis 990" under the operation of Adrian Flores, who also operates WNMA, which is also under the "Radio Oasis" brand.

+On June 6, 2025, WMYM changed their format from Spanish Christian to Spanish talk, branded as "La Poderosa" (format moved from WWFE 670 AM Miami).